SY30 Open Flame Devices

 To establish a policy to eliminate a potential fire hazard to students, faculty, staff and guests occupying University Owned or Operated facilities.

-The presence or use of candles, incense burners or other open flame devices is prohibited in all University facilities.
+The presence or use of candles, incense burners, sky lanterns or other open flame devices is prohibited in all University facilities.
 This policy shall not apply to devices such as bunsen burners used in laboratories, building fireplaces that have previously been approved for use, food preparation activities associated with Auxiliary Services and candles for approved applications.

 Individuals wanting to use an open flame device for a specific event must obtain approval from Environmental Health and Safety.

 Candle: Any device that contains wax, paraffin or other substances in which a wick is ignited to produce a visible flame.

 Incense Burner: A substance that is burned to produce a pleasant odor.